ADesprets/faststart/labs/lab1.md

     ![](https://ibm-apiconnect.github.io/faststart/images/lab7/close-region-block.png)

 1. You are finished with customizing the developer portal.
 There is a lot more that can be customized than what we have time for in this lab.
-Log out of the developer portal.

     ![](https://ibm-apiconnect.github.io/faststart/images/lab7/PortalAdminLogout.png)